Cygnet717/UltimateTutor/README.md

 - make new user
 - login/logout
 - option to stay logged in indefinitely
+- export deck to cockatrice to play virtually
 - make a new deck (name deck, choose play format)
 - add cards to my deck (in deck or side board)
 - save version of deck and then track wins/losses